yentheng0110/tp/docs/team/g13nd0n.md

 # Glendon Tan - Project Portfolio Page

 ## Overview
-BookBob is a desktop application tailored for Dr Bob’s private General Practitioner clinic.
+BookBob is a desktop application tailored for Doctor's private General Practitioner clinic.
 It facilitates the storage and retrieval of patient information, including names, NRICs, genders, dates of birth, phone numbers, home addresses, allergies, medical histories and visit records with details on diagnoses and prescribed medications.
-BookBob also helps Dr Bob stay organised by tracking daily appointments and providing reminders each morning.
-Optimised for a Command Line Interface (CLI), BookBob allows for efficient management of patient information and appointments.
+Through the usage of BookBob, users will also be able to schedule appointments with their patients and receive daily reminder of the appointments for the day upon login.
+The application is optimised for Command Line Interface (CLI), allowing for efficient management of patient information and appointments.

 ### Summary of Contributions
 - Code Contributed: [RepoSense Link](https://nus-cs2113-ay2425s1.github.io/tp-dashboard/?search=g13nd0n)